apollographql/router/.changesets/fix_storeroom_dumbbell_searchlight_nudge.md

 2. Router config is set to something invalid and restart doesn't happen.
 3. Router receives a new schema, but the router fails to restart because of config is still invalid.

-It is important not to reload on inconsistant states because the use of a new schema may directyly rely on changes in config to work correctly.
+It is important not to reload on inconsistant states because the use of a new schema may directly rely on changes in config to work correctly.

 By [@BrynCooke](https://github.com/BrynCooke) in https://github.com/apollographql/router/pull/2753